fredo509/Javascript-capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to thank my coding partner Julio Quezada who help me a lot to complete this project.
+I want to thank my coding partner Fredo st fleur who help me a lot to complete this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>